 Does yeast die when baked?

 Yeast dies at a specific temperature during baking.
-Most bread is cooked when the temperature reaches 200F or 100C.
-The temperature at which yeast dies is around 130°F to 140°F (60°C).
-Yeast is already dead.
+Most bread is cooked when the temperature reaches 200°F or 93°C. The temperature at which yeast dies is around 130°F to 140°F (54°C).
 While making bread yeast ferments the sugar in the flour and releases carbon dioxide.
-Since the dough is flexible and stretchable, the carbon dioxide can’t get away.
+Since the dough is flexible and stretchable, the carbon dioxide is trapped in the dough gluten network (1).

 At what temperature does yeast die?